OpenSILEX/phis-docs-community/docs/installation.md

 The `Vectors` menu displays the list of vectors that have been declared by the user on Phis.
 The vector list is preceded by a research bar enabling the user to filter registered vectors by their Alias, type, brand and optionnal attributes, such as the date of their purchase, the date of their first use or their serial number.

 ![vector-menu](img/vector-list.png)

+From **Home / Vectors**, one can click on the eye icon on the right of any listed vector to see its information sheet.

+At the top of the vector sheet lies the <span class="btn btn-warning">Add document</span> button which remains orange until a first document has been added.
+Documents linked  to a vector are typicaly a technical notice, an user manual or a brochure.
+See the [Documents](../experimental-organization/#documents) section below for further information on documents and how to insert them in Phis.

 ### Add vectors